quesby/quesby-boilerplate/src/content/documentation/api-reference.md

 if (!fs.existsSync(contentPath)) {
   throw new Error(
     `❌ Content path not found:\n${contentPath}\n\n` +
-    `Check your contentPath in site.json or the .env variable NEUTRINO_CONTENT_PATH` );
+    `Check your contentPath in site.json or the .env variable QUESBY_CONTENT_PATH` );
 }
 ```